The labor and birth process is usually straightforward, but sometimes complications arise that may need immediate attention.

 In the later stages, health professionals may give labor-inducing medications or recommend a cesarean delivery.

-“Non-reassuring fetal status,” previously known as fetal distress, is used to describe when a fetus does not appear to be doing well.
+“Non-reassuring fetal status,” previously known as fetal distress, is

 The new term is recommended by the American College of Obstetricians and Gynecologists (ACOG), because “fetal distress” is not specific, and it may result in inaccurate treatment.